Make-Magazine/makehub/wp-content/plugins/bp-profile-search/readme.txt

 == Changelog ==

+= 5.2.1 =
+* Fixed conflict with the BP Legacy group members template, introduced in 5.2 = 5.2 =
+* Added search by group, to find members belonging to the selected group(s) = 5.1 =
+* Added the bps-details template, to customize the member details section
-= 5.0.5 =
+* Removed the bps-field-value template, replaced by bps-details = 5.0.5 =
 * Fixed bug with *range* and *age_range* in old templates, introduced in 5.0.2 = 5.0.4 =